JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 </BR>

-I didn't even notify Adobe, first of all because they don't pay for their bug bounty program, not that I wanted money for that crap, but I don't appreciate that company policy.</BR>
+I didn't even notify Adobe, first of all because they don't pay for their bug bounty program, not that I wanted money for that crap, but I don't appreciate that company policy.
 I would much rather have others enjoy it too.

 </BR>